Dragon Inn: Production

 In 1965, director King Hu left the Hong Kong-based Shaw Brothers Studio just after completing Come Drink with Me.
 Hu left for Taiwan where he met with Sha Rongfeng.
 The two created the short-lived studio called the Union Film Company.
 Dragon Inn was shot in Taiwan in 1966.

 Release

 Dragon Inn premiered in 1967.
 It was first screened in the United States in 1968 at an academic conference organized by translator and scholar Joseph Lau Shiu-Ming.
 The film's digital restoration premiered in North America at the 2014 Toronto International Film Festival.
+The film set box‐office records in Taiwan, Korea, and the Philippines.
+The film was the second-highest grossing film in Hong Kong in 1968 behind You Only Live Twice.